Firefox 62 arrives with variable fonts, automatic dark theme on macOS, and better scrolling on Android

 Firefox 62 for the desktop is available for download now on Firefox.com, and all existing users should be able to upgrade to it automatically.
 As always, the Android version is trickling out slowly on Google Play.
 The latest iOS version is available on Apple’s App Store.

-Mozilla doesn’t break out the exact numbers for Firefox, though the company does say “half a billion people around the world” use the browser.
+Mozilla has started breaking out user numbers for Firefox, which has about 300 million active users.
 In other words, it’s a major platform that web developers have to consider.

 Windows, Mac, and Linux

 Firefox 62 for desktop brings support for Variable Fonts, which makes it possible to create typography with a single font file.
-Traditionally, font families require a separate font file for each variations.
+Traditionally, font families require a separate font file for each variation.
 Variable fonts contain additional data, which make it possible to generate different styles of the font on demand.

 This isn’t a massive release, but there is one other nice addition worth highlighting.
 When using macOS 10.14 dark mode, Firefox for macOS will now automatically enable the dark theme.